-Examples of the types of behavior which may result in discipline include: Insubordination; sleeping on duty, loafing or delay in carrying out instructions; attendance offenses; discourtesy, gambling, fighting or creating a disturbance; false statements; dishonesty; stealing; misuse of Village property; unauthorized use or possession of alcohol, drugs, or a controlled substance; possession of an unauthorized weapon; failure to observe written regulations, orders, rules or procedures; discrimination based on race, color, religion, age, sex, national origin, political affiliation or disability, or marital status; sexual harassment; violation of employees' Constitutional rights; refusal to testify or obstruction of investigations; misappropriation; job actions; reprisal; or criminal, immoral, or indecent conduct (including off-duty conduct if nexus is established).
+- (A) The Village will employ the progressive discipline policy where warranted by the circumstances involved.
+However, the village may consider any offense to be serious enough to discharge an employee without utilizing progressive discipline. - (B) Behavior.
+Examples of the types of behavior which may result in discipline include: insubordination; sleeping on duty, loafing, or delay in carrying out instructions; attendance offenses; discourtesy, gambling, fighting or creating a disturbance; false statements; dishonesty; stealing; misuse of village property; unauthorized use or possession of alcohol, drugs, or a controlled substance; possession of an unauthorized weapon; failure to observe written regulations, orders, rules, or procedures; discrimination based on race, color, religion, age, sex, national origin, political affiliation, disability, or marital status; sexual harassment; violation of employees constitutional rights; refusal to testify or obstruction of investigations; misappropriation; job actions; reprisal; or criminal, immoral, or indecent conduct (including off-duty conduct if nexus is established).

-8.4 Garnishments
+33.123 Garnishments

-The Village does not take any part of an employee's salary to pay private debts except to enforce certain legal and financial obligations to the Federal Government, or to make child support or alimony payments.
+The Village does not take any part of an employee's salary to pay private debts except to enforce certain legal and financial obligations to the federal government or to make child support or alimony payments.

-8.5 Grievance Procedures
+33.124 Grievance Procedures

-Under normal conditions, if you have a job-related problem, question or complaint, you should discuss it with your supervisor within 5-10 working days of the occurrence.
-Your supervisor will respond to your request within 10-14 working days.
-If you choose to file a complaint, it should be done within 10-14 days of your supervisor's response.
+(A) Under normal conditions, if an employee has a job-related problem, question, or complaint, she or he should discuss it with their supervisor within five working days of the occurrence.
+Her or his supervisor will respond to her or his request within five working days.
+If an employee chooses to file a complaint, it should be done within five days of his or her supervisor's response.
 Please note that discharged employees may not grieve their discharge.

-If the discussion with your supervisor does not answer your question or resolve the matter to your satisfaction, you may then present your complaint, in writing, to the Village President who will render a decision after appropriate investigation.
-If your first line supervisor is the Village President, then the written complaint should be given to the Village Clerk who will present the complaint to the Village Board for final resolution.

-When the issue personally involves the supervisor with whom you would ordinarily discuss a problem, you may bypass the individual and proceed to the next person in authority without fear of reprisal.
+- (B) If the discussion with the employee's supervisor does not answer her or his question or resolve the matter to her or his satisfaction, the employee may then present her or his complaint, in writing, to the President who will render a decision after appropriate investigation.
+If the employee's first line supervisor is the President, then the written complaint should be given to the Village Clerk who will present the complaint to the Board for final resolution. - (C) When the issue personally involves the supervisor with whom the employee would ordinarily discuss a problem, he or she may bypass the individual and proceed to the next person in authority without fear of reprisal.